jsteinshouer/cfml-jupyter-kernel/README.md

 ## Run it

-I prefer to use the [VS Code Jupyter notebook extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) to run my notebooks but if you installed `Jupyter` to can run it using this command:
+I prefer to use the [VS Code Jupyter notebook extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) to run my notebooks.
+Here i [blog post](https://jasonsteinshouer.com/using-cfml-jupyter-kernel-with-vscode.html) that explains how to set that up.

+You can also run it the trafitional way, if you installed `Jupyter`, using this command:

 ```
 jupyter notebook